alex-1134/hiphop_memory_game/README.md

    * restart the browser
    * go to the project's repository
    * click on the green Gitpod button - this will open a new workspace that will enable to work on the code locally

+## Future Features

+  The game could be easily expanded by adding more options when it comes to the amount of cards or theme.

 ## Credits